g0v1ndN/g0v1ndN.github.io/README.md

 ## About:
 Welcome to my resume webpage!
 I'm Govind S Nair, a passionate coder with expertise in web development, data science, and more.
 This webpage was created by following a YouTube <a href="https://www.youtube.com/watch?v=oYjseP_Qhv4">video tutorial</a> by Bedimcode.
 It contains details on my education, experience, and certifications.
 I've also added links to my social profiles and mentioned contact details for easy reach.
 This page has been hosted using GitHub Pages, and you can find the link in the repository description.
 Happy coding! 🚀

-<p><b>Note:</b> This project is currently a work in progress and may not be fully functional or complete.
-It is being actively developed to add additional features and improve existing functionality.</p>

 ## Features:
 1. The use of CSS media queries allows a responsive layout for both desktop and mobile devices.
 2. CSS custom properties (variables) are used to define colors, font sizes, font weights, and other styles.